-The Best Fishing Shirts
+The Best Fishing Shirt

 Our best choice in our list of great fishing clothing is this Columbia Terminal Tackle Long Sleeve Shirt.
 Coming complete with Omni-Wick technology, it pulls moisture from the body to ensure dryness throughout your fishing trip and ensuring comfort when you’re out waiting and waiting (and waiting) all day long.
-If you like to spend your fishing trips in the humid areas, this is a great shirt at a great price to offset any sweat or dampness.
+If you like to spend your fishing trips in humid areas, this is a great shirt at a great price to offset any sweat or dampness.

 Columbia fishing shirts are well-known for their quality, and the Terminal Tackle brings this quality in abundance.
-It provides the perfect fit for anglers with neither sleeves nor sides will interfere with your fishing, and the breathable material makes it great for both day and nighttime fishing, keeping you cool, warm, or somewhere in between.
+It provides the perfect fit for anglers with neither sleeves nor sides that will interfere with your fishing, and the breathable material makes it great for both day and night time fishing, keeping you cool, warm, or somewhere in between.
 The material doesn’t shrink in the wash, and it has a good sleeve length that gives it versatility for more than just a fishing shirt.